Fernão Lopes (soldier)

-Fernão Lopes (died 1545) was the first known permanent inhabitant of the remote Island of Saint Helena in the South Atlantic Ocean, an island that later became famous as the site of Napoleon's exile and death.

-Lopes was a 16th-century Portuguese soldier in India.
-He was tortured and disfigured in punishment for defecting to the side of Rasul Khan when the Portuguese conquered Goa in 1510.
+Fernão Lopes (died 1545) was a 16th-century Portuguese soldier in Portuguese India.
+He was the first known permanent inhabitant of the remote Island of Saint Helena in the South Atlantic Ocean, an island that later became famous as the site of Napoleon's exile and death.
+He was tortured and disfigured in punishment for converting to Islam and defecting to the side of Rasul Khan when the Portuguese conquered Goa in 1510.
 On his way home to Portugal after these events, Lopes chose voluntary exile on Saint Helena, where he lived in almost complete solitude for more than 30 years.

 In Portuguese service

-In 1510 Lopes, a minor nobleman and soldier, accompanied the Portuguese governor of India, Afonso de Albuquerque, on his conquest of Goa on the west coast of India.
+In 1510 Lopes, a minor nobleman and soldier, accompanied the viceroy of Portuguese India, Afonso de Albuquerque, on his conquest of Goa on the west coast of India.
 Shortly after its conquest, Albuquerque set sail to conquer Malacca in Malaysia, leaving Lopes behind as part of the garrison, with orders to keep the peace and rule over the local population.
 When Albuquerque returned nearly two years later, he found Goa under siege and some of the men had defected to the enemy side, and some, including Lopes himself, had married native women and converted to Islam.

 Albuquerque's men regained possession of the territory and Rasul Khan surrendered the Portuguese renegades on the condition that their lives be spared.
 Instead they were tortured so savagely that half of them died within three days.
 Lopes, as the leader of the group, received the harshest punishment.
 He was bound with ropes to two wooden posts, and Albuquerque's men severed his nose, ears, right arm, and left thumb (according to others, his index and middle fingers as well) in a public square.
 His hair and beard were scraped off with clam shells.
 The survivors were then released, and fled to the jungle where they could hide their deformities and be left alone.

 Lopes stayed in Goa until the death of Albuquerque in 1515, after which he set sail for Portugal, having been offered amnesty by King Manuel I. The ship stopped at Saint Helena for food and water.
 Saint Helena was discovered by the Portuguese João da Nova in 1502, and with its abundance of fresh water and fat tame birds, it became a regular port of call for Portuguese ships en route between the East Indies and Europe via the Cape of Good Hope.
 According to one source, Lopes went on land secretly and became utterly alone; according to another source he was landed with a boat and stayed on the island with a number of slaves.
 According to all sources, Lopes was granted a few supplies from the ship's stores.